Paleo Mongolian Beef

 In Chinese-American style cooking, Mongolian beef is often made with hoisin and soy sauce, and it’s often thickened with cornstarch.
 The starch in the sauce adds extra calorie and carbs to the dish.
 Store bought hoisin sauce often contains added sugar.
 If you want to lose weight or maintain your blood sugar level, you’ll need to pay closer attention.

-Be that as it may, there are many healthy version of Mongolian beef stir-fries for example my Paleo Mongolian Beef has no added sugar and no cornstarch, and is gluten-free.
-It’s a much healthier way to make healthy Mongolian beef stir-fry.
+Be that as it may, there are many healthy version of Mongolian beef stir-fries has no added sugar and no cornstarch, and is gluten-free.
+The dish tastes super flavorful because of the aromatics (ginger, scallions, and chili peppers) and I guarantee you’ll love it the first bite!

 Is Mongolian beef gluten-free

 Mongolian beef can be made gluten-free with special seasonings such as gluten-free soy sauce or coconut aminos (gluten-free and soy-free soy sauce substitute).
-Although it’s not difficult to find gluten-free hoisin sauce – an ingredient often found in Chinese-American style Mongolian beef recipe – it’s often made with high content of sugar, cornstarch, and other additives.
+Although it’s not difficult to find gluten-free hoisin sauce – an ingredient often found in Chinese-American style dish – it’s often made with high content of sugar, cornstarch, and other additives.
+You can try adding my homemade gluten free hoisin sauce.

 Mongolian beef is often served with steamed or fried rice.
 For a lighter and lower in carb version, serve with cauliflower or broccoli fried rice.
 It also goes well with creamy mashed sweet potatoes.